 How much notice can an employer require for FMLA leave?

-Another of the common FMLA violations by employers concerns the amount of advance notice an employee must give before taking FMLA leave.
-In general, employers can require employees seeking leave to follow normal call-off procedures.
+Another common FMLA violation by employers concerns the amount of advance notice an employee must give before taking leave.
+In general, employers can require employees seeking FMLA to follow normal call-off procedures.
 But in the case of an emergency need for leave, the rules are different.
 When an employee has an unforeseeable need for FMLA leave, the employer must make exceptions to its notice requirements for “unusual circumstances.”
 29 C.F.R. § 825.303(c).
 So although an employer might require employees to call off at least one hour before work begins, it would need to make an exception for an employee who couldn’t call on time because she was getting emergency medical treatment.
 In those situations, employees need only give notice to the employer as soon “as practicable under the facts and circumstances of the particular case.”
 29 C.F.R. § 825.300(a).

 Counting FMLA absences against employees

 The whole point of the FMLA is to give employees job-protected leave.
 That means employers can’t use FMLA leave against employees.
 One of the most common FMLA violations by employers is counting protected FMLA absences against employees under an attendance policy.
 That is an FMLA violation, even for employers with a “no fault” attendance policy.
 It would also violate the FMLA for an employer to punish an employee for not meeting performance quotas while they were out on leave.